Turning 18

 Access to a private plan through a student job

 When persons are eligible for a private plan, they must join it.
-Your children between ages 18 and 25 cannot benefit from your public plan coverage if a private plan is available through their employment.
+Your children between ages 18 to 25 cannot benefit from the public plan if a private plan is available through their employment.
 In this case, you have to notify us so that we may terminate their registration with the public plan.

-In some cases, if the situation of a child changes, he or she may no longer be able to benefit from your public plan coverage.
+In some cases, if your children’s situation changes, they may no longer be able to benefit from the public plan as dependent children.
 If this is the case, contact us.

 For instance, if they: